Rochor MRT station

 The station was first announced in July 2008 when the DTL Stage 2 (DTL2) were revealed.
 The construction of the station, which began in 2009, was one of the most challenging projects on the DTL, involving multiple realignments of the arterial roads and the Rochor Canal while being constructed in soft marine clay.
-The station, which opened on 27 December 2015 along with the DTL2 stations, was designed by Architects61, and it features an Art-in-Transit artwork Tracing Memories by students of LASALLE.
+The station, which opened on 27 December 2015 along with the DTL2 stations, was designed by Architects61, and features an Art-in-Transit artwork Tracing Memories by students of Lasalle.

 History

 Construction

 Rochor station was first announced as part of Downtown line Stage 2 (DTL2) on 15 July 2008.
 Contract 921 for the design and construction of Rochor station and tunnels was awarded to SsangYong Engineering & Construction Co.
 Ltd for S$803.3 million (US$ million) in June 2009.
 Construction of the station was scheduled to commence in the third quarter of 2009 with a targeted completion of 2015.
 The contract was one of the most costly to be awarded on the DLT2 project because of the intricacies of the project.

 During the construction process, the Rochor Canal, which had previously run between Rochor Canal Road and Sungei Road, was temporarily diverted to a 150 m canal box.
 Sungei and Rochor Canal Roads, both arterial routes, were rerouted several times.
 Steel decks for traffic were installed above the canal since there was little room to divert the roads sideways.
 The road diversions were done during the night to avoid disrupting traffic during the day.

 The underlying layer of soft marine clay extended 30 metres deep and had a thickness similar to "peanut butter".
 The construction workers erected diaphragm walls and other strong temporary earth-retaining structures, and cement was pumped into the soil to stabilise the soil and prevent any impact on the surrounding buildings, especially the heritage shophouses.
 Additional equipment was installed to monitor ground movement, while heavy machinery had to be moved carefully to avoid endangering or interfering with road traffic.

 With the detailed planning and extensive safety procedures in place, the works were completed in 1.6 million man-hours, on schedule and without accidents.
 In conjunction with the station's construction, a 180 m long provisional box tunnel was constructed above the station to serve the future North–South Corridor.
 The Rochor Canal was rerouted to a new tunnel between Clive Street and Sim Lim Tower, while the canal's original route was covered with soil.
 In recognition of the complexities of the work, the workers involved were awarded an excellence award by the Singapore Concrete Institute on 20 November 2015.
 The Ministry of Manpower has praised the construction project for its record of zero accidents and its timely completion.